Board of Directors

 Alvin grew up on a potato farm in Woodstock, New Brunswick with three sisters and four brothers.
 In 1975, he, and his wife, Nancy, and their three children Jennifer, Patrick, and Angela moved to Prince Edward Island.

-Keith Kuhl represents the Prairies region on the Board of Directors and served three terms as President (2013-2016).
-He owns and operates Southern Potato with his two sons and is also chair of the Board of Directors at Peak of the Market.
-Kuhl served as Chair of the Potato Committee and Potato Council for nearly nine years, and is currently Vice-Chair of the Horticultural Value Chain Roundtable.
+Keith Kuhl represents the Prairies region on the Board of Directors and served four terms as President (2013-2017).
+He owns and operates Southern Potato with his two sons and is also a member of the Board of Directors at Peak of the Market.
+Keith served as Chair of the Potato Committee and Potato Council for nearly nine years.
 Keith’s father, John, was actively involved with the CHC for many years and served as president in 1987.

-Peter is the delegate for Horticulture Nova Scotia to CHC and represents the Atlantic Region on the Board.
-He is a member of CHC’s Crop Protection Advisory Committee, Business Risk Management, and Vegetable working groups.
+Peter Swetnam is the delegate for Horticulture Nova Scotia to CHC and represents the Atlantic Region on the Board.

 Peter and his brother, John, operate a second generation family farm, Dominion Produce, in Sheffield Mills, Nova Scotia.
 It was started by their father and mother, William and Mary Swetnam, and has been in business for over 50 years.
 The farm consists of broiler chicken production and grain crops (corn, soybeans, and wheat).
 There are 700 acres in rotation, of which 140 acres are fresh market onions that are grown and packed in cooperation with another local farm.
 These onions are marketed all over the Atlantic Provinces and exported on occasion.